isomerpages/enterprisesg-sac-old/README.md

 | footer-row |
 ```

-Table cells containing multiple lines (such as lists or paragraphs) require HTML syntax as Markdown tables do not have support for multiple lines.
+Table cells containing multiple lines (such as lists or paragraphs) require inline HTML syntax as Markdown tables do not have support for multiple lines.

-* Table with multiple lines (the `<br/>` HTML tag refers to a line break which essentially creates a new line)
+* Table with multiple lines (the `<br/>` HTML tag refers to a 'line break' which essentially creates a new line)
 ```
 | row-1/column-1 | row-1/column-2/line1<br/>row-1/column-2/line2<br/>row-1/column-2/line3 |
 | row-2/column-1 | row-2/column-2/line1<br/>row-2/column-2/line2 |